psychemedia/middle-english-romances/havelock-the-dane.md

 Ich am wel waxen, and wel may eten
 More than cure Grim may geten.
 Ich ete more, bi God on line,
-Than Grim an hise children fine !
+Than Grim an hise children fine!
 » Qu. ful.

 32